Hi! I’m Jones LeFae and welcome to Vegerarchy!

 I am hoping to get more radical in the future by building an “Earthship” and living off-grid.
 This means getting all of my electricity needs met by way of solar and wind power, collecting and re-using rainwater, using recycled building products, and growing a lot of my own food.
 And I want to share everything about how it is done with you!

-Please join me on my journey and learn how you too can make a difference in the world and in your own life.
+Please join me on my journey and learn how you too can make a difference in the world and in your own life and eat some pretty darn good food along the way!
 I look forward to having you along!

 Peace and Love,